Philosophy of Humor

 Along with the idealism of tragedy goes elitism.
 The people who matter are kings, queens, and generals.
 In comedy there are more characters and more kinds of characters, women are more prominent, and many protagonists come from lower classes.
 Everybody counts for one.
 That shows in the language of comedy, which, unlike the elevated language of tragedy, is common speech.
 The basic unit in tragedy is the individual, in comedy it is the family, group of friends, or bunch of co-workers.

-If philosophers wanted to undo the traditional prejudices against humor, they might consider the affinities between one contemporary genre of comedy—standup comedy—and philosophy itself.
+Philosophers wanting to undo the traditional prejudices against humor might consider the affinities between one contemporary genre of comedy—standup—and philosophy itself.
 There are at least seven.
 (Morreall 2009, ch.
 7).
 First, standup comedy and philosophy are conversational: like the dialogue format that started with Plato, standup routines are interactive.
 Second, both reflect on familiar experiences, especially puzzling ones.
 We wake from a vivid dream, for example, not sure what has happened and what is happening.
 Third, like philosophers, standup comics often approach puzzling experiences with questions.
-“If I thought that dream was real, how do I know that I’m not dreaming right now?”
+“If I thought that dream was real, how do I know I’m not dreaming right now?”
 The most basic starting point in both philosophy and standup comedy is “X—what’s up with that?”
 Fourth, as they think about familiar experiences, both philosophers and comics step back emotionally from them.
 Henri Bergson (1900 [1911]) spoke of the “momentary anesthesia of the heart” in laughter.
 Emotional disengagement long ago became a meaning of “philosophical”—“rational, sensibly composed, calm, as in a difficult situation.”
 Fifth, philosophers and standup comics think critically.
 They ask whether familiar ideas make sense, and they refuse to defer to authority and tradition.
 It was for his critical thinking that Socrates was executed.
-So were cabaret comics in Germany who mocked the Third Reich.
+So were cabaret comics in 1930s Germany who mocked the Third Reich.
 Sixth, in thinking critically, philosophers and standup comics pay careful attention to language.
 Attacking sloppy and illogical uses of words is standard in both, and so is finding exactly the right words to express an idea.
 Seventh, the pleasure of standup comedy is often like the pleasure of doing philosophy.
 In both we relish new ways of looking at things and delight in surprising thoughts.
 Cleverness is prized.
 William James (1911 [1979], 11) said that philosophy “sees the familiar as if it were strange, and the strange as if it were familiar.”
 The same is true of standup comedy.
 Simon Critchley has written that both ask us to “look at things as if you had just landed from another planet” (2002, 1).

-One recent philosopher attuned to the affinity between comedy and philosophy was Bertrand Russell.
+One 20th-century philosopher attuned to the affinity between comedy and philosophy was Bertrand Russell.
 “The point of philosophy,” he said, “is to start with something so simple as not to seem worth stating, and to end with something so paradoxical that no one will believe it” (1918, 53).
 In the middle of an argument, he once observed, “This seems plainly absurd: but whoever wishes to become a philosopher must learn not to be frightened by absurdities” (2008 [1912], 17).

 Often writing for popular audiences, Russell had many quips that would fit nicely into a comedy routine: